LibOps/docs/docs/development/index.md

 ## Initial setup

-### LibOps CLI
+### sitectl

-If you haven't already, install the [libops CLI](./cli.md) on your local machine.
+If you haven't already, install [sitectl](./cli.md) on your local machine.

-The LibOps CLI has many useful commands to interact with your site.
-You can learn more about them by visiting [the docs for the CLI](./cli.md) or by running this command in your terminal:
+`sitectl` has many useful commands to interact with your site.
+You can learn more about them by visiting [the sitectl docs](./cli.md) or by running this command in your terminal:

 ```
-libops --help
+sitectl --help
 ```

 ### Quick start